Bean Lake (Missouri)

 Bean Lake is an oxbow lake in northwestern Platte County in the U.S. state of Missouri.
-The lake is intermittently full, depending on precipitation.
+The lake is intermittently full, depending on precipitation, and is 420 acres in area.

 History

 Bean Lake is named for Benjamin Bean, a pioneer citizen.
 The lake was formed some time before the 1850s due to a shift in the Missouri River.
 It was previously known as Short Creek Lake due to its tributary, Short Creek, though the lake was renamed to Bean Lake in the 1870s.